Select to Think: Unlocking SLM Potential with Local Sufficiency: Conclusion

 \section{Conclusion}

 In this work, we argue that the primary reasoning bottleneck in SLMs is not a lack of generation potential, but a misalignment in candidate ranking.
 Our investigation into \emph{local sufficiency} reveals that SLMs often generate viable next tokens within their top-candidate set, yet superior options can be suppressed by a suboptimal internal ranking.
 Leveraging it, \textsc{S2T} reframes distillation from open-ended distribution matching to discriminative selection over a bounded support, providing a more efficient path to unlocking the model's inherent potential.
-Specifically, our distilled SLM yields a 24.1\% accuracy gain, achieving performance comparable to 8-path self-consistency while operating in a single-trajectory, teacher-free manner.
+Specifically, our distilled SLM improves the 1.5B model's Math Avg. by 24.1\% relative gain, achieving performance comparable to 8-path self-consistency while operating in a single-trajectory, teacher-free manner.
 Beyond these empirical gains, \textsc{S2T} recasts the SLM as an active selector of its own proposals rather than a passive imitator, suggesting a path toward resource-efficient scaling.